School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 The ticket booked includes as few stopovers as possible and can be changed.

-In the event of a change, the airline’s change fees will apply (these vary depending on the airline, generally around €200) + any difference in fare class.
+In the event of a change, the airline’s change fees will apply (these vary depending on the airline, generally around €200), as will any difference in fare class.

-ETA & Study Permit
+ETA & Study Permits

-For a full academic year
+For a stay of one academic year

 Dates 2025-2026

-School dates :
+School periods :

 • 3 months: September – November / February – April / April – June

-• Academic year: September – June
+• School year : September – June

-Fees 2025-2026
+Prices 2025-2026

 Fares with flights subject to ticket prices at time of booking